1. What success will look like

-5.Relevance and cost-efficiency – The choice of marketing vehicles, then comes down to relevance and cost-efficiency i.e. how do we get our message to your target audience in the most cost efficient way.
+The choice of marketing vehicles then comes down to relevance and cost-efficiency, i.e. how do we get our message to your target audience in the most cost efficient way.
 When a company is tackling multiple markets there will be a range of vehicles being deployed with some overlap.
 The important thing is for everyone in your team to be clear about your desired outcome for each given capability and market.

 Essentially the better you design and execute, the better the outcome – for those engineers** in the audience: does this sound familiar?

-** I’m passionate about helping engineers to communicate more effectively with customers, colleagues and the media because I think they’re a remarkable group of people who don’t get the credit they deserve.
+** We are passionate about helping engineers to communicate more effectively with customers, colleagues and the media because we think engineers are a remarkable group of people who don’t get the credit they deserve.

-Contact me if you would like me to help you prepare an effective communication strategy for 2019.
+Contact us if you would like us to help you prepare an effective communication strategy for 2019.
 See our case study for Lloyds Maritime Academy demonstrating the power of a Communication Strategy here.